leminhtuan2015/Today-I-Learn/game_engine_unity/unity_Physics_2D.md

 * Rigidbody Component // Vật Thể Rắn (trọng lực)
 * Colliders Component // Va Chạm

-#### Rigidbody
+* Rigidbody
   * A Rigidbody is the main component that enables physical behaviour for a GameObject.
   * With a Rigidbody attached to a GameObject, the GameObject will immediately respond to gravity

-#### Collider
+* Collisions
   * Collider components define the shape of an object for the purposes of physical collisions

+### Collisions
 * Collider Property: IsTrigger

 ```c#